-Celebration of remembrance: Jashn-e-Chiragan
+Celebration of remembrance: Jashn-e-Chiragan or Diwali

 The Mughal Royals indulged in different cultures and traditions to maintain tranquillity across the country and participated in various festivals associated with all regional communities.
 They have addressed Diwali as Jashan-e-Chiraghan, Persian for ‘Festival of Lights’.

-Almost 400 years ago, Mughal Emperor Akbar started the celebration of Deepavali in his court.
-The primary purpose of celebrating this festival of lights is to come closer to the people of his region.
 He insisted on placing decorated lamps and diyas in front of the Hindu idols; we usually worship that day.
 His arrangement of big bhoj on Diwali and all Agra used to dazzle up people’s energy by seeing the whole palace.
 This tradition directly connects to the Rajput wives of Akbar, whopracticed religious freedom.

 It soon became part of one of the main festivals to celebrate in the imperial court.
 Jashan-e-Chiragan was celebrated in Rang Mahal within the Red Fort, making it the main celebration venue for the Royal Household.
-The preparations would start a month prior to the festival with the arrival of the best patisserie from across the regions like Agra and Bhopal, with desi ghee arranged to prepare the feast.

 Fireworks from the fort were one of the scenes to watch during the night.
 It was used to light the palace with diyas, chandeliers, and lampstands.
-Rana Safvi, in her book on Shahjahanabad, states that “Mughals also used to ignitefireworks near the walls of the Red Fort and a special light called Akash Diya, literally meaning ‘Light of the Sky’ wasplaced atop a pole 40 yards high, supported by sixteen ropes and fed on several maunds of cottonseed oil to light up the Darbar of Aurangzeb”.
+Rana Safvi, in her book on Shahjahanabad, states that “Mughals also used to ignite fireworks near the walls of the Red Fort and a special light called Akash Diya, literally meaning ‘Light of the Sky’ was placed atop a pole 40 yards high, supported by sixteen ropes and fed on several maunds of cottonseed oil to light up the Darbar of Aurangzeb”.

 Diyas also played a significant role in lighting up the fort along with the lanes of Chandini Chowk.
 The oil used for the diyas was bought in large quantities and was kept alight throughout the night.